bhdzllr/bhdzllr-2021/src/blog/how-to-start-with-css/index.md

 In CSS all elements are shaped like boxes.
 Every box could be described with properties like width, height, marign, padding, border or position.
 By default the full width and height of a box does not calculate form all values.
 Only the content defines the width or height.
 For example if an element had a width of 200 pixels, a margin of 10 pixels, a padding of 10 pixels and a border of 1 pixel the box is 222 pixels broad because the margin is outside of the box and padding and border is included.

 <hbs>
-{{image "/blog/how-to-start-with-css/box-model-content-box.png" 'Box with default box-sizing "content-box" and a width of 222 pixels.'}}
+{{image "/blog/how-to-start-with-css/box-model-content-box.png" "Box with default box-sizing 'content-box' and a width of 222 pixels."}}
 </hbs>

 This behaviour can be change with the property `box-sizing`.
 As mentioned the default value is `content-box`.
 To make the example box 200 pixels broad we can set the value `border-box`.
 This will result in a box that has 200 pixels.
 The padding and border are now included in the box.

 <hbs>
-{{image "/blog/how-to-start-with-css/box-model-border-box.png" 'Box with box-sizing "border-box" and a width of 200 pixels.'}}
+{{image "/blog/how-to-start-with-css/box-model-border-box.png" "Box with box-sizing 'border-box' and a width of 200 pixels."}}
 </hbs>

 Another important detail is that the margins of two boxes collapse.
 This means that the bigger margin is the margin between the boxes and not both margins together.
 So if two boxes each have a margin of 10 pixels, the margin between them is not 20 pixels, instead is 10 pixels because they collapse.

 <figure>
   <hbs>
-  {{image "/blog/how-to-start-with-css/box-model-collapsing-margins.png" 'Two boxes.
-First box with default box-sizing "content-box" has a width of 222 pixels.
-Second box with box-sizing "border-box" has a width of 200 pixels.'}}
+  {{image "/blog/how-to-start-with-css/box-model-collapsing-margins.png" "Two boxes.
+First box with default box-sizing 'content-box' has a width of 222 pixels.
+Second box with box-sizing 'border-box' has a width of 200 pixels."}}
   </hbs>
   <figcaption>Two boxes with different "box-sizing" and collpasing margins (<a href="box-model-demo.html">Box Model Demo</a>).</figcaption>
 </figure>